bobjac/partnership-agent/docs/EVALUATION_SYSTEM.md

 - **Scoring**: 1-5 scale where higher scores indicate better language quality
 - **Use Case**: Ensures responses are well-written and easy to understand

+### RAG-Based Evaluators (Applied When Retrieved Documents Available)

+These evaluators assess the quality of document retrieval in Retrieval-Augmented Generation scenarios:

+#### **Retrieval Evaluator**
+- **Purpose**: Measures effectiveness of document retrieval and relevance to the user's query
+- **Method**: Analyzes how well retrieved documents relate to the user's question and generated response
+- **Scoring**: 0-1 scale where 1 indicates highly relevant retrieval
+- **Use Case**: Ensures the RAG system retrieves documents that are pertinent to answering the user's question
+- **Context**: Uses content from retrieved documents to assess retrieval quality

 ### Ground Truth-Based Evaluators (Applied When Expected Answers Available)

 These evaluators compare responses against known correct answers: